gitlzzz/ATLAS/docs/source/input.md

 # Input specification

-The input format of MDB is [TOML](https://toml.io/en/).
+The input format of ATL is [TOML](https://toml.io/en/).
 The syntax from TOML is unchanged.
 The available parameters are different depending on the selected tool.

-Users are advised to use the `mdb_gen_configuration_file` utility to generate a template file which can be customized.
+Users are advised to use the `atl_gen_configuration_file` utility to generate a template file which can be customized.
 However, the configuration files can be created from scratch using the sections from below and the appropiate TOML syntax as in the following example:

 ```toml
 [database]